 releaseids in the issue search bar.

-Discover is a powerful query engine that builds upon your error data allowing you to reveal patterns, anomalies, and deeper insights in the health of your entire system.
-With this in mind, the more (custom) data you add to your errors, the more flexibility you'll gain in building queries that address your environments, releases, custom development, and business characteristics through tags, and the end-users impacted by those errors.
+Discover is a powerful query engine that builds upon your data, allowing you to reveal patterns, anomalies, and deeper insights in the health of your entire system.
+With this in mind, the more (custom) data you add to your events, the more flexibility you'll gain in building queries that address your environments, releases, custom development, and business characteristics through tags, and the end-users impacted by those events.

-For instance, the Discover query below displays all the errors (total of 143 events) that occurred in my production environment distributed by the customer-type custom tag and ordered by the uniquely impacted end users.
+For instance, the Discover query below displays all the errors (total of 143 events) that occurred in the production environment, distributed by the customer-type custom tag, and ordered by the uniquely impacted end users.

-Ownership allows you to target email notifications and automatically assign ownership to members in your project teams, by defining ownership rules in your project settings.
+Issue ownership allows you to target email notifications and automatically assign issues to members in your project teams, by defining ownership rules in your project settings or using code owners functionality.
 Ownership rules can be defined based on an error's origin

 path of the files in the error's stack-trace, or an error's

-This means that by adding meaningful custom tags to your errors, you'll be able to reduce noise by pinpointing notifications to the right people and automatically assign new issues to their proper owners.
+You'll be able to reduce noise by pinpointing notifications to the right people and automatically assigning new issues to their proper owners.
+You can configure issue ownership in [Project] > Settings > Issue Owners.
+Learn more in Issue Ownership.

-- Regression Notifications - In case you marked an issue as resolved in a release and new events are still occurring in that same release or any future releases, Sentry will consider that a regression and will notify you.
+- Regression Notifications - If you marked an issue as resolved in a release and new events are still occurring in that same release or any future releases, Sentry will consider that a regression and will notify you.

-- Release Health (Currently available on the Android and iOS SDKs) - Sentry can monitor the health of your releases by observing various metrics like user adoption, session duration, crash-free users and sessions, and others.
-For more information, see Health.
+- Release Health - Sentry can monitor the health of your releases by observing various metrics like user adoption, crash-free users and sessions, and others.
+(Not all release health features are available on all SDKs that support release health.)